Neyrah/HTML-Basics/Week-2-HTML-Basics/Commands and Goals.md

            <input type="image" alt="Descriptive text goes here" src="example-img-url">```

-# 💡 Slightly More Advanced
+# 💡 Other New Commands
+   * `<main`> which contains the primary content of the page.
+Only one per page.